poeschko/longwayhome/source/_posts/what-we-spent-in-the-us.md

-title: "Out first month: What we spent in the U.S."
+title: "Our first month: What we spent in the U.S."
 date: 2015-12-05 10:15
 category:
 	- USA